 const Display = document.querySelector(".display");

-Now that our variables have been defined, we can then make our button clickable by adding EventListeners.
+Now that our variables have been defined, we can make the button clickable with an event listener:

 saveButton.addEventListener("click", saveBtn);